Validation

 Important

-Only rules that listed in the table below can be used to validate files.
+Only rules that are listed in the table below can be used to validate files.
 Therefore, adding any general rules, like permit_empty, to file validation rules array or string, the file validation will not work correctly.

 Since the value of a file upload HTML field doesn’t exist, and is stored in the $_FILES global, the name of the input field will need to be used twice.
 Once to specify the field name as you would for any other rule, but again as the first parameter of all file upload related rules: